Perpetual Calendar – Weekday computation in your head

 In the formula,

 In order to find the weekday, the resulting number only needs to be looked up in the table already used for the months.
-You can check the result using this form:

-Example: 8 May 1945
+Example Day: 8 May 1945

 (DayOfMonth+MonthCode+Year+Year/42×(Century%4)isLeapJanFeb) % 7